Sdfeagt/E-commerce-admin-page/README.md

 ## Demo

-Curious to see our E-Commerce Admin Panel in action?
+Curious to see E-Commerce Admin Panel in action?
 Check out an interactive demo [here](e-commerce-admin-page.vercel.app).

 ## License